 Medigap is extra health insurance that you buy from a private company to pay health care costs not covered by Original Medicare, such as co-payments, deductibles, and health care if you travel outside the U.S. Medigap policies don't cover long-term care, dental care, vision care, hearing aids, eyeglasses, and private-duty nursing.
 Most plans do not cover prescription drugs.

 Medigap policies are only available to people who already have Medicare Part A, which helps pay for hospital services, and Medicare Part B, which covers the cost for doctor services.
 People who have a Medicare Advantage plan cannot get a Medigap plan.

-To learn about Medigap plans offered in your area, you can use the online Medicare Personal Plan Finder or contact your state's department of insurance.
+To learn about Medigap plans offered in your area, you can use the online Medicare Plan Finder or contact your state's department of insurance.

 Standard Medigap plans are labeled A through N and offer different levels of health coverage.
-Plans E, H, I, and J are no longer available to new subscribers.
+Plans C, E, F, H, I, and J are no longer available to new subscribers.

 Premiums vary among insurance companies, but the benefits of each standard Medigap plan are always the same.
 For instance, a Medigap Plan C policy offers set benefits no matter which company you buy it from.
 However, standard Medigap policies are different in Massachusetts, Minnesota, and Wisconsin.

 If you are going to buy a Medigap plan, the open enrollment period is six months from the first day of the month of your 65th birthday -- as long as you are also signed up for Medicare Part B -- or within six months of signing up for Medicare Part B. During this time, you can buy any Medigap policy at the same price a person in good health pays.
 If you try to buy a Medigap policy outside this window, there is no guarantee that you'll be able to get coverage.
 If you do get covered, your rates might be higher.